n1tehawk/papertiger/Readme.txt

 - support for other databases (sqlite, PostgreSQL, MS SQL Server)
 - using image cleanup tools such as unpaper
 - using WIA etc on Windows to support Windows scanners
-- write .deb for Debian servers
+- write .deb install pacakge for easy installation on Debian servers
+- batch import of images/pdfs

 Architecture and development principles
 - use other people's work if possible - the Unix way...